FiB3/beautyAmp/README.md

 # AMPScript Beautifier

-Format/Beautify/Prettify your AMPscript with this extension.
+Format (Beautify/Prettify) your SFMC AMPscript with this extension.

-Originaly developed for Isobar Switzerland and now released to SFMC Developer community.
+Originaly developed with Isobar Switzerland and now available to the developer community.

 ## Features